 (7) If the SUPR used to calculate payment when ERCOT decommits a QSE-committed AGR is based upon approved verifiable cost for all of the generators associated with the AGR, ERCOT shall scale the startup payment according to the number of generators of the AGR that started following the decommitment.
 ERCOT shall make the adjustment no later than on Final Settlement.

-(8) The payment for a RUC decommitment instruction for a Resource, including RMR Units, is calculated for each hour as follows:
+(8) The payment for a RUC decommitment instruction for a Resource, including RMR Units and excluding Energy Storage Resources (ESRs), is calculated for each hour as follows:

 RUCDCAMTq,r,h = (-1) * Max (0, (SUPRq,r,s - (Max (0, MEPRq,r,i - RTSPPp,i) * (LSLq,r,i * (¼))))) / NCDCHRq,r,h